Ray Grey

-Raymond "Ray" Standish Grey (February 19, 1890, San Diego, California - April 18, 1925, Glendale, California) was an American film director, film actor, screenwriter and the father of actress Virginia Grey.
+Raymond Standish Grey (February 19, 1890 – April 18, 1925) was an American film director, actor, screenwriter.
+He was the father of actress Virginia Grey.

+Life

+Grey was born in San Diego, California.

 Grey got his start as an actor in Mack Sennett's Keystone Studios films.
 His acting debut was in A Movie Star (1916).
 In the early 1920s, he switched off between being the main director of features and being a second unit or assistant director; such as with the film Molly O' (1921), Flickering Youth (1924), and Salome and Shenandoah.

-Primary directed such films as Among Those Present (1919), Andy Takes a Flyer (1925), and Between Meals (1926).
-The last film was released after Grey's early death at age 35 from pneumonia.
-Grey is buried at Forest Lawn in Glendale, California.
+He primary directed films Among Those Present (1919), Andy Takes a Flyer (1925), and Between Meals (1926).
+The last film was released after Grey's early death at age 35 from pneumonia in Glendale, California.
+Grey is buried at Forest Lawn in Glendale.